 Writer Unboxed has this thing called “Flog a Pro” where they invite people to read first pages of books written by famous authors and then comment on whether they were moved to continue.
 Many times people say they were not.
 Reasons include too much detail about the setting or not interested in the characters, but usually the reason was simple—no tension.

 In my opinion, this exercise isn’t completely fair because established authors don’t need to hook you on the first page—their fans already know what they are getting.
 However, new authors like me don’t have that luxury.
-So of course I took another look at my own first page.
-The only question I left the reader asking was whether two sisters would take a walk in the cold or go back inside.
-Sigh.
-I changed it.

 3. Reveal the Core of Your Character (and Your Book)